snlbaral/coinbase-api-php/README.md

 License
 -------

-This library for PHP is licensed under the [3-Clause BSD License][bsd-3-clause].
+This library for PHP is licensed under the <a href="https://opensource.org/licenses/BSD-3-Clause">[3-Clause BSD License]</a>

 Credits
 -------